mercury-hpc/fabtsuite/doc/building_cmake.md

 [Spack](https://spack.io/) users can use `spack install libfabric`.

-See [building.md](building.md) for the manual installtion of libfabric.
+See [building.md](building.md) for the manual installation of libfabric.

 ## Build